niessner/Matterport/README.md

 # Matterport3D
 The Matterport3D V1.0 dataset contains data captured throughout 90 properties with a Matterport Pro Camera.
-The camera consists of three Primesense Carmine depth and RGB sensors, oriented in down, middle, and up orientations, and placed on an eye-height tripod.
-During capture, the camera around its vertical axis and stops at 60-degree intervals in order to capture 18 multi-exposure HDR images per panoramic sweep.

-This repository includes the raw data for the dataset plus derived data,annotated data, and scripts/models for several scene understanding tasks.
+This repository includes the raw data for the dataset plus derived data, annotated data, and scripts/models for several scene understanding tasks.

 Downloading: